unicornonacid/design-patterns/README.md

 ## Command
 Command is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
 This transformation lets you parameterize methods with different requests, delay or queue a request’s execution, and support undoable operations.

+## Adapter
+Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.